LorisDrid/ApplyBoard/README.md

 }
 ```

+## Note on Google verification

+This app uses sensitive Gmail scopes (`gmail.readonly`) and has not been submitted for Google verification — a process intended for large-scale public applications that takes several weeks and requires a dedicated privacy policy, terms of service, and domain ownership.

+As a result, when signing in with Google, you will see a warning screen saying *"Google hasn't verified this app"*.
+This is expected.
+To proceed:

+1. Click **"Advanced"**
+2. Click **"Go to ApplyBoard (unsafe)"**

+The app only requests read-only Gmail access and does not store, share, or transmit your email content beyond what is displayed in the UI.

 ---

-*Built as a portfolio project — Loris Drid, Software Engineering student at Polytech Nice Sophia (2026)*
+*Built as a portfolio project — Loris Drid, Software Engineering alumni at Polytech Nice Sophia (2026)*